RobbyV2/decant/README.md

 - Hooks are event-driven; Decant polls.
 It cannot deliver a `SetWindowsHookEx`-style callback.
 - There is no atomic read-modify-write across the VM boundary, and a paged-out guest page reads as not-present (a `ReadFailed`, not truncated bytes).
-- Interception covers both static and runtime resolution.
-The carafe patches the IAT, so a tool that imports the Win32 memory APIs directly (the bundled `sample-tool`) routes through those slots; it also hooks `GetProcAddress`, so a tool that resolves the memory APIs at runtime through a function pointer reaches the interposer too.
-Process enumeration via `NtQuerySystemInformation`, the `NtOpenProcess` and `NtGetNextProcess` openers, `Toolhelp32ReadProcessMemory`, and the `NtQueryInformationProcess` image classes are served from the daemon as well.
-A tool is reached as long as its call goes through a public Win32/NT export.
-The runtime-resolution path is validated by `cargo xtask dynamic`, which drives a tool that resolves every memory API only through `GetProcAddress` and enumerates only through `NtQuerySystemInformation`.
+- Cheat Engine and other tools that resolve the memory APIs at runtime are supported.
+Such a tool does not import `ReadProcessMemory`; it looks the address up with `GetProcAddress` at runtime, and it lists processes through `NtQuerySystemInformation` rather than toolhelp.
+Patching the import table alone would see neither.
+The carafe also hooks `GetProcAddress` (returning its own functions for the names it interposes) and synthesizes `NtQuerySystemInformation`, along with `NtOpenProcess`, `NtGetNextProcess`, `Toolhelp32ReadProcessMemory`, and the `NtQueryInformationProcess` image classes, so a runtime-resolving tool's process list, scans, and edits all route to the guest.
+A tool that imports the APIs directly (the bundled `sample-tool`) routes through the import-table patch instead.
+Either way the binding stays on public Win32/NT exports. `cargo xtask dynamic` exercises the runtime-resolution path with a tool that resolves every memory API only through `GetProcAddress` and enumerates only through `NtQuerySystemInformation`.
 What stays unsupported is guest code execution (see the table above).

 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) section 3.

 ## Version-agnosticism

-The carafe binds only to the public Win32/NT export ABI and the PE format (IAT patching), never Wine internals (`__wine_unix_call`, the wineserver protocol, syscall-dispatch thunks).
+The carafe binds only to the public Win32/NT export ABI and the PE format (IAT patching plus `GetProcAddress` hooking), never Wine internals (`__wine_unix_call`, the wineserver protocol, syscall-dispatch thunks).
 That surface is the most stable part of Wine, so the DLL runs on any Wine version without a recompile tied to Wine's layout.

 - Delivery: launcher-driven remote-thread injection (`decant-launcher`).
 Suspended-create, then `LoadLibrary` via `CreateRemoteThread`, then `DllMain` installs the IAT hooks.
 The target stays unmodified.
 - Limitation: a tool that issues a raw `syscall` instruction, never calling the named `Nt*` export, bypasses export-level interception.
 Catching it would need Wine-internal syscall-dispatch hooking, which Decant avoids to keep portability.

-See the Version-agnosticism section and ADR-0006 in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).
+See the injection and interception, and version-agnosticism sections of [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

 ## Crate layout

 Mixed-target Cargo workspace.
-Host crates are `default-members`; the Windows crates build only with `--target x86_64-pc-windows-gnu` (ADR-0003). x86_64 throughout (ADR-0004).
+Host crates are `default-members`; the Windows crates build only with `--target x86_64-pc-windows-gnu`. x86_64 throughout.

 | Path | Target | Role |
 |---|---|---|